Ice Queen (restaurant): History

 Owner Rebecca Smith began making paletas and launched Ice Queen in 2018.
 In July 2020, following a series of pop-ups, Smith moved to a storefront with a walk-up window on Stark Street in southeast Portland, in a space that previously housed the tattoo shop Scapegoat.
 Smith moved to a brick and mortar shop on October 14, 2022.
 Ice Queen's products were also available at 45 local grocery store and markets at the time.

+In 2026, Ice Queen released themed products monthly.
+Themes included Heated Rivalry, Rugrats, and SpongeBob SquarePants.

 Reception

 Meira Gebel and Emily Harris included the business in Axios Portlands 2023 overview of the city's best popsicles.
 Ice Queen was included in Portland Monthlys 2024 overview of the city's best ice cream.
+The business won in the Best Vegan Ice Cream Shop category of VegNews 2023 overview of the nation's 28 best vegan restaurants.
+Ice Queen also ranked second in the Best Vegan Ice Cream Spot category of the magazine's 2024 restaurant awards.
 Anastasia Sloan included the business in Eater Portlands 2025 overview of the city's best dairy-free frozen desserts.